Ktor 3.4.0 Help

 Add routes

-• You can add routes required only in a test application.
-The example below shows how to add the /login-test endpoint used to initialize a user session in tests:
+The following example adds the /login-test endpoint used to initialize a user session in tests:

 fun testHello() = testApplication { routing { get("/login-test") { call.sessions.set(UserSession("xyzABC123","abc123")) } } }